Mec-iS/nanodegree-relationaldb/README.md

 ## Project 2: SQL database with PostGRE
 Designing and implementing, with PostGRE SQL and Python, a database to handle a round-robin tournament with Swiss-pairing:

-<quote>The goal of the Swiss pairings system is to pair each player with an opponent who has won the same number of matches, or as close as possible.
+>The goal of the Swiss pairings system is to pair each player with an opponent who has won the same number of matches, or as close as possible.
+>

-You can assume that the number of players in a tournament is an even number.
-This means that no player will be left out of a round.</quote>
+>You can assume that the number of players in a tournament is an even number.
+This means that no player will be left out of a round.

 The database schema is in `tournament.sql`.
 Python code is in `tournament.py`.
 Tests are in `tournament_test.py`.